Solution Delivers 82% Reduction in Steam Utilization

 The projected return on investment (ROI) for this project is what initially piqued the interest from Cadillac Fairview.
 Now that results are in from the peak heating season, the company can see exactly how their investment in geo-exchange technology is benefiting their energy needs.

-Scalability is the key to unlocking the most benefits of geo-exchange technology.
-And with projects such as 777 Dunsmuir Street setting the standard of commercial building energy upgrades, Vancouver could soon be one of the world’s most energy efficient cities.
+Scalability is the key to unlocking most of the benefits of geo-exchange technology.
+With projects such as 777 Dunsmuir Street setting the standard for commercial building energy upgrades, Vancouver could soon be one of the world’s most energy efficient cities in North America.

 Article by Vince Shuley